Best Molasses Cookies! These soft and chewy ginger molasses cookies don’t need to be chilled before baking. Perfect Christmas cookie recipe!

 And these really are the best molasses cookies!
 I make this recipe every year.

-The cookies are soft in the middle with just a little chew at the edges.
-And the dough doesn’t need to be chilled before baking.
+The cookies are soft in the middle with just a little chew at the edges, and the dough doesn’t need to be chilled before baking, so it’s as quick and easy as it is tasty.

-You’ll need the butter to be at the correct temperature.
-Cool room temperature means that the butter is soft enough to dent when you press on it, but the stick of butter should still keep its shape.
+- You’ll need the butter to be at the correct temperature.
+Cool room temperature means that the butter is about 68F.
+It should be soft enough to dent when you press on it, but the stick of butter should still keep its shape.

-If it smooshes when you press on it, the butter is too warm.
+- If the butter smooshes when you press on it, it’s too warm.
 Using butter that’s too warm will cause the cookies to bake out and give you flat, greasy cookies.

 I recommend using either mild or robust molasses.
 Blackstrap molasses will give the cookies a bitter flavor.